History and exam

 More common in older people.[5]

-There is a two-fold increase in men.[5]
+There is a 2-fold increase in men.[5]

-The odds increase three-fold in denture users.[5]
+The odds increase 3-fold in denture users.[5]

 Poor denture hygiene may cause mucosal injury or infection via dentures.

-Immunosuppressive medication (e.g., chemotherapy) also increases risk.
+Immunosuppressive medicine (e.g., chemotherapy) also increases risk.

 Seen in 25% of patients with trisomy 21.[15]

-Atopic dermatitis, perioral dermatitis, and allergic contact dermatitis at the commissures can cause angular cheilitis.[13][18]
+Atopic dermatitis, peri-oral dermatitis, and allergic contact dermatitis at the commissures can cause angular cheilitis.[13][18]

 More common in people with insulin-dependent diabetes.[19]